 · Fireworks, exploding targets, and incendiary or tracer ammo are PROHIBITED on public lands.

 · Shooting is prohibited within 2 miles of paved roads, and 1 mile of forest roads and trails.
-This applies to surrounding BLM land and Clark County as well.
+This applies to surrounding BLM land and Clark County as well (Clark County Code 12.04.230).
+This restriction includes all developed areas like picnic areas, campgrounds, and meadows.

 · Lovell Canyon is currently closed to shooting:

-The US Forest Service also has basic rules for shooting that must be followed in addition to the the above local restrictions, distance, and location limitations.
+The US Forest Service also has basic rules for shooting that must be followed in addition to the the above local restrictions specific to the Spring Mountains.
 The Code of Federal Regulations (title 36), states that recreational shooting can take place on National Forest lands under these conditions:

 · You are at least 150 yards from a residence, building, campsite, developed recreation area or occupied area.